ga-curriculum/data-management-in-ai-projects/microlesson-02/README.md

 By the end of this lesson, learners will be able to:

-- Map data through its lifecycle from collection to deletion in an AI project.
+- Map data across the AI data lifecycle, from collection to retention and deletion.
 - Implement hands-on coding to simulate each stage of the lifecycle.
 - Identify key consulting considerations when working with clients on data governance, security, and compliance.